-For in-person and digital programs that use them, and regardless of whether they are health care professionals or lay personnel, human coaches must be effective facilitators and support the group processes that relate to behavior change.
-Coaches help participants develop and maintain healthy eating and physical activity habits, and further support participants through education, encouragement, and problem-solving support to address challenges or barriers that arise.
-Due to the time it takes to recruit and train lifestyle coaches, there will be limits on the ability of any platform involving human coaches to be able to reach a broad population with prediabetes in the US.
+For in-person and digital programs that use them, and regardless of whether they are health care professionals or lay personnel, human coaches must be effective facilitators and support the group processes that relate to behavior change.66 Coaches help participants develop and maintain healthy eating and physical activity habits, and further support participants through education, encouragement, and problem-solving support to address challenges or barriers that arise.66 Due to the time it takes to recruit and train lifestyle coaches, there will be limits on the ability of any platform involving human coaches to be able to reach a broad population with prediabetes in the US.
 While completely automated digital solutions would primarily require technology to be scaled, it is unclear if this approach will best serve all audiences.

 While individual coaching has the lowest scalability and the highest cost, it was the model used in the DPP Trial and has served as the foundation for subsequent DPP implementation.
-Several of the initial efforts to increase scalability through in-person group coaching involving trained laypersons were led by the Y. As of January 2016, the Y had over 1,450 class locations for its DPP in 44 states.
-Weight Watchers also offers a DPP that includes an online activation video as well as in-person meetings and online tools.
+Several of the initial efforts to increase scalability through in-person group coaching involving trained laypersons were led by the Y. As of January 2016, the Y had over 1,450 class locations for its DPP in 44 states.67 Weight Watchers also offers a DPP that includes an online activation video as well as in-person meetings and online tools.
 Some interviewees noted that social support provided by members of the group and the coach is a benefit of in-person programs, but they also mentioned that the need to attend a weekly class on a set schedule is a constraint for some participants, particularly those with inadequate access to transportation.
 As noted above, there is substantial variation in the inperson group programs, particularly in terms of the staff coaches.
 For example, the Y uses trained laypersons, while some other programs use health care professionals such as diabetes educators (i.e., DPPs delivered by organizations accredited by the American Association of Diabetes Educators [AADE]) or registered dietitian nutritionists.
 National organizations with many programs sites could potentially add scale to in-person DPPs relatively quickly.
+All of the digital programs, which have the greatest potential for scalability, offer the flexibility of completing lessons on one's own schedule.
+Digital programs also are more likely to be available any time a participant wants to enroll and begin the program, whereas there may be a wait for some inperson programs until enough participants enroll to form a group or until staff are available.
+Many digital programs integrate with other technology (e.g., devices or apps for tracking physical activity, electronic scales).
+The availability of digital programs and the larger numbers of participants they are able to reach may allow research on what approach works best for specific subpopulations to be conducted more quickly.
+Nearly all interviewees said that a "one size fits all" solution would not address the needs of all potential participants (i.e., some individuals would prefer a digital DPP while others would prefer an in-person DPP), while acknowledging that more needed to be learned about how to engage and activate specific populations in lifestyle change.